alsarria-dev/fair-share-server/README.md

 Fair Share is an expense management application built during the Ironhacks web development bootcamp.
 This server-side application provides a structured and scalable backend to handle expenses of any kind through groups, users, and expense management.

 The backend is built on the Node.js and Express.js framework and connects to a MongoDB database.
-It implements JWT-based authentication, password encryption with bcrypt, author-based authorization on destructive actions, and centralized error handling that returns standard HTTP status codes.
+It implements JWT-based authentication, password encryption with bcrypt, membership/author-based authorization on every resource, and centralized error handling that returns standard HTTP status codes.

+**New to this codebase?** See [ARCHITECTURE.md](ARCHITECTURE.md) for how the pieces fit together, a request-lifecycle walkthrough, the data model, and a "where do I look to change X" guide.

 ## Features